 - Shelf-life reality: Will the packaging preserve potency, flavor, and texture through distribution conditions?

-When those three are engineered properly, you don’t just end up with a tasty gummy-you end up with a product that stays true to its label, its specs, and its consumer experience all the way through shelf life.
+When those three are handled right, you don't just get a tasty gummy—you get a product that stays true to its label, its specs, and its consumer experience all the way through shelf life.